 I would recommend using fresh vanilla beans, as older ones get more brittle and often break into small pieces when you’re scraping out the seeds.
 It’s much easier to fish out full beans than bitty bits of beans.
 Trust me, I know from experience.
 When you’re finished with them, don’t throw them out.
 Rinse off and let dry, and set aside to infuse sugar or add to vodka for extract.

 I love this vanilla pear jam, and hope you will, too!
-If you’re new to canning, make sure to check out a reputable source for detailed instructions.
-The Ball website is a good place to start.
+If you’re new to canning, consider buying my Introduction to Home Canning ebook!

 - yield: 11 half-pint jars

 - 16 cups cored and chopped thin-skinned pears (no need to peel)